AnalyticsGate/AGR-Cloud-Setups/AgSupportConsole/PortableUninstall.md

-# AnalayticsGate Support Console

-## Manual uninstallation of AnalayticsGate Cloud Reporting
+# Manual uninstallation of AnalayticsGate Cloud Reporting

 1. Start the Support Console in Folder "C:\Program Files\AGCloudReporting\SupportConsole\AgSupportConsole.exe".
 2. Select 12 to uninstall the cloud environment.